worldInColors/weather-app/README.md

 - Animated small chevorns, serach results, dropdowns
 - Fixed ESlint config (used to mark motion as an un-used var)

+#### Day 15 & 16

+- Added animations for BookmarksDropdown
+- Added variants and re-used those for animations that are re-used often
+- Added `useOutsideClick` hook to re-use in components
+- Added `useEscapeBlur` hook to blur inputs after clicking escape
+- Added `animations/motionVariants` for the re-used dropdown animations

 ---

 ### What I learned